MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-8.2.0/intercept-survey-guidance.md

 # Azure Command line tools survey guidance

-The purpose of the intercept survey is to collect information about the satisfaction of Azure command line tools.
+When using Azure PowerShell you may be invited to fill a survey to tell us about your experience.
 By providing responses to the survey, you help to identify common issues and areas for improvement.
-Understanding your experiences and opinions helps to make future releases of Azure command line tools better for you and others.
+Understanding your experiences and opinions helps to make future releases of
+Azure command line tools better for you and others.

 ## What data is collected